About

 Background

 I was born in Watsonville, CA, the son of an immigrant from Durango, Mexico, and grew up in Salinas.
-For my undergraduate studies, I attended City College of San Francisco as a sociology major, then transferred to UC Berkeley, also as a sociology major.
-I am currently a Demography PhD candidate at UC Berkeley.
+I began my academic journey at City College of San Francisco as a sociology major before transferring to UC Berkeley, where I completed my B.A. in Sociology in 2018.

 Personal

-Outside of his academic pursuits, Soria’s personal interests reflect an appreciation for literature, nature, and his home state of California.
-A devoted fan of John Steinbeck, with whom he shares a birthplace, Soria particularly cherishes “East of Eden” as his favorite work by the author.
-His love for exploration extends to hiking and discovering lesser-known areas, often accompanied by his pet dogs, Gus and Bentley.
-At home, Soria’s enthusiasm for nurturing life has led to a veritable jungle of houseplants.
-In his spare time, he stubbornly persists in playing chess, his strategy best described as “optimistic confusion.”
-Each game serves as a humbling reminder that his true talent lies in creatively losing pieces rather than channeling Magnus Carlsen.
+Outside of academia, I have an appreciation for literature, nature, and my home state of California.
+I’m a devoted fan of John Steinbeck, with whom I share a birthplace, and “East of Eden” is my favorite work by the author.
+I love hiking and discovering lesser-known areas, often accompanied by my dogs, Gus and Bentley.
+At home, my enthusiasm for nurturing life has led to a veritable jungle of houseplants.
+In my spare time, I stubbornly persist in playing chess, my strategy best described as “optimistic confusion.”
+Each game serves as a humbling reminder that my true talent lies in creatively losing pieces rather than channeling Magnus Carlsen.

 For more info